Host a website anonymously from home using a Raspberry Pi

 Contents

-- Conceal your residential IP behind a VPN exit node to prevent observers from linking traffic to your location.
+- Conceal your home IP behind a VPN exit node to prevent observers from associating Raspberry Pi traffic with your location.

-- Remove the need for inbound port forwarding as Cloudflare Tunnel maintains outbound-only connections.
+- Remove inbound port forwarding since your Raspberry Pi only establishes outbound Cloudflare Tunnel connections.

-- Allow Cloudflare to manage TLS, caching, and DDoS mitigation while your origin remains private.
+- Allow Cloudflare to manage TLS, caching, and DDoS protection while keeping the Raspberry Pi origin private.

-This setup employs a single outbound route and defined trust zones, ensuring your origin is never publicly accessible:
+This Raspberry Pi setup employs a single outbound path and defined trust zones, ensuring your origin is never publicly accessible:

 - Visitors resolve your domain via Cloudflare DNS and HTTPS terminates at the Cloudflare edge.